-Duluth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Duluth is a decidedly white-collar city, with fully 86.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Duluth is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Duluth who work in sales jobs (15.68%), office and administrative support (11.96%), and management occupations (11.66%).
+There are especially a lot of people living in Duluth who work in sales jobs (14.19%), office and administrative support (13.86%), and management occupations (11.90%).

 Also of interest is that Duluth has more people living here who work in computers and math than 95% of the places in the US.

 Duluth is an extremely ethnically-diverse city.
 The people who call Duluth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duluth residents report their race to be White, followed by Asian.
-Duluth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.24% of the city’s residents.
-Important ancestries of people in Duluth include German, English, French , and Italian.
+Important ancestries of people in Duluth include English, Irish, Italian, and French .

 The most common language spoken in Duluth is English.
 Other important languages spoken here include Korean and Spanish.